AidOnline01/abn-amro/README.md

 And to persist some state for page reload.

 **vuex-module-decorators** are used for ensuring typesafety of modules state, mutations, and actions.

+## Vue Test Utils + Jest
+Vue test utils and jest are used for unit testing, to ensure that main functionality of the application is working as expected.

+## Nock
+Nock is used to suppress possible Api request over real network.
+So we have confidence that no external requests are made in tests.

+## Axios mock adapter
+Axios mock adapter is used to mock Api request with fake data.
+Unlike regular jest mocking functionality it is way more flexible